 Determine the ideal client for your Pinterest Business

 This sounds a lot easier than it actually is.
-As an aspiring Pinterest Manager, it’s easy to say “blogger” when it comes to your ideal client.
+As an aspiring Pinterest Manager wanting to start a Pinterest business, it’s easy to say “blogger” when it comes to your ideal client.
 But what KIND of blogger?
 What NICHE blogger do you want to work with?
-You need to ask yourself some questions to help define who your ideal client is.
+You must ask yourself some questions to help define who your ideal client is.
 Doing this helps you target exactly who you want to work with when you start reaching out to potential clients.
 It also helps you become an EXPERT in one particular space!